Non-Programmers Can Label Programs Indirectly via Active Examples: A Case Study with Text-to-SQL: Extensions to Annotation

 In the same way, \citet{Bachrach2012HowTG} and \citet{NIPS2009_f899139d} model each individual annotator's capability and each question's difficulty, learning these parameters through agreement information. \Citet{10.5555/3104482.3104628} explore these ideas for active learning, similarly routing useful questions to competent annotators.
 Our experiment empirically finds that each annotator's ability to answer questions and the difficulty of each domain varies wildly (\cref{fig:across}); therefore, future work is likely to benefit from actively selecting who to annotate which utterances.

 \paragraph{Non-Myopic Selection Policy}

 The procedure described just above will switch freely among utterances and inputs, if it always selects the highest-scoring triple.
-However, recall that if a followup question is eventually to be asked at all, asking it immediately will incur less effort from the annotator.
+However, recall that if a followup question on the same utterance or input is eventually to be asked at all, asking it immediately will incur less effort from the annotator.
 Thus, a good heuristic is to prioritize followup questions over non-followup questions, provided that they score highly enough that it is likely that they will eventually be asked.

 More generally: Greedily choosing the highest-scoring question at each step is common in interactive protocols for information acquisition, such as adaptive quadrature or Bayesian optimization \cite{schulz2018tutorial}.
 However, this greedy procedure is in general suboptimal.
 One could do better at selecting the next question by planning ahead to subsequent questions \cite{chen-2015}, though at a higher computational cost.